October 26, 2016 - bellvue-admin - Student Life

 To help you to decide for yourself whether to budget for and take out insurance and one way to decide the matter for you is to take a few minutes to think about and calculate the value of your belongings.
 The figure you end up with might just surprise you.
 Then, imagine losing any number or even all of those belongings.
 How likely is it that you will be able to afford to replace them, or even just the items such as a laptop, tablet and books required in order to complete your studies?

-Hence, even a week spent as a student without the use of the internet or access to it within your accommodation can plummet the most happy go lucky student into a state of homesickness and social media withdrawal, if not make getting their studies done near impossible.
+Hence, even a week spent as a student without the use of the internet or access to it within your accommodation can plummet the happiest go lucky student into a state of homesickness and social media withdrawal, if not make getting their studies done near impossible.